-If you’re looking for an affordable and picturesque town to set up your digital nomad basecamp, Bansko, Bulgaria should be at the top of your list.
+If you’re looking for an affordable and picturesque town to set up your digital nomad basecamp, Bansko, Bulgaria, should be at the top of your list.

-In this guide, we’ll give you all the information you need to make the most of your time in Bansko.
+This guide will give you all the information you need to make the most of your time in Bansko.

 How to Get to Bansko

 Bansko is located in southwestern Bulgaria, about two hours by car from the capital city of Sofia.

 By Bus: The cheapest way to get from Sofia to Bansko is by bus.
 Buses regularly leave from Sofia’s central bus station, and the journey takes around 2.5 hours.
 Tickets cost approximately 10-15 BGN (5-8 EUR).

 By Train: You can also take the train from Sofia to Bansko, which is a slightly more comfortable but slower option.
 Trains leave Sofia’s central railway station several times daily, which takes around 3.5 hours.
 Tickets cost about 20 BGN (10 EUR).

 By Car: If you’re renting a car or driving your own, the drive from Sofia to Bansko takes around 2 hours.